vmware/terraform-provider-vra/website/docs/r/cloud_account_gcp.html.markdown

 * `owner` - Email of entity owner.

-* `regions` - Set of region names enabled for the cloud account.

 * `updated_at` - Date when entity was last updated.
-Date and time format is ISO 6801 and UTC.
+Date and time format is ISO 8601 and UTC.

 ## Import